Thane district: Geography

-Rivers, creeks, islands, lakes and hot springs
+Rivers and hot springs

 The two main rivers flowing through the district are the Ulhas and the Vaitarna.
 The Ulhas originates from the north of Tungarli near Lonavala, flows for a short distance before descending near Bor ghat, and meets the sea at Vasai Creek.
 The Ulhas River is 135 km long.
 The river has many tributaries; the two most important of them (within the boundaries of this district) are the Barvi and the Bhatsa.
 The Vaitarna, the largest of the Konkan rivers, rises in the Tryambak Hills in Nashik district, opposite to the source of the Godavari.
 The river flows across Shahapur, wada and Palghar talukas and enter the Arabian Sea through a wide estuary off Arnala.
 The Vaitarna River is 154 km long and has a drainage area that practically covers the entire northern part of the district.
 It has a number of tributaries; the most important of them are the Pinjal, Surya, Daherja and Tansa.

 Many small creeks are found all along the western coast, in which tidal waters flood upstream and fill up much low ground.
 In many cases human interference has helped in converting them into mud flats.
 The bigger creeks are Bhiwandi, Chinchani, and Dahanu Creeks.
 The Thane Creek is not a creek in the true sense, but a depression engulfed by the sea.

 The northern part of the Salsette Island is part of Thane District, which is separated from the mainland by the Ulhas estuary and the Thane Creek but is connected through reclaimed land with the island city of Mumbai.
 Arnala Island is located in Vasai taluka, at the entrance to the Vaitarna estuary.

 The district has no natural lakes.
 Artificial lakes have been constructed mainly to supply drinking water to Mumbai.
 The Tansa Lake formed across the Tansa River in the hills north of Bhiwandi behind the dam completed in 1892 CE.
 The Modak Sagar (Lower Vaitarna) Lake on the river Vaitarna formed behind a dam completed in 1957 CE.
 In the upper reaches of the same river, the Upper Vaitarana Lake formed behind another dam built in 1972 CE.
 The Bhatsa Lake has been formed in the upper Bhatsa, north of Shahapur behind a dam built in 1981 CE.